codaglobal/linux_ad_integration/linux_ad_integration/README.md

 ###Optional Variables

+The following boolean variables are set in defaults/main.yml, overridden by vars/main.yml or via the --extra-vars option on the Ansible command line.

 ####unjoin

-__Optional:__ a boolean variable for unjoining the active directory.
-Set in vars/main.yml or as --extra-vars "unjoin=true"
+__Optional:__ Use this variable to unjoin a server from the Active Directory.

+**Default:** false

 Example: ```AWS_PROFILE=ehe ansible-playbook test.yml --extra-vars "unjoin=true"```

-Use when: Replacing the server with a new one.
+Use when: Replacing or taking down the server.

 ####ansible_install

-__Optional:__ a boolean variable for adjust the Ansible install on the server.
-Set in vars/main.yml or as --extra-vars "ansible_install=true"
+__Optional:__ Use to install Ansible on the target server with preferred settings

+**Default:** false

 Example: ```AWS_PROFILE=ehe ansible-playbook test.yml --extra-vars "ansible_install=true"```

 Use when: Needed to change global roles path to /etc/ansible/roles

+Modify in tasks/ansible-install.yml

+####ssh_reset

+__Optional:__ When joining the Active Directory, SSH is restarted, and this usually interferes with remote Ansible connections.
+Use the ssh_reset logic to ensure that SSH restarts gracefully on the Ansible source, and that the session to the Ansible target is not lost.

+**Default:** true

+Example: ```AWS_PROFILE=ehe ansible-playbook test.yml --extra-vars "unjoin=true"```

+Use when: Running this role on a remote server.
+Set to false when: Running this role locally, especially while connected to a server via SSH.

 ##Dependencies